awsdocs/amazon-api-gateway-developer-guide/doc_source/request-response-data-mappings.md

 # Amazon API Gateway API Request and Response Data Mapping Reference<a name="request-response-data-mappings"></a>

  This section explains how to set up data mappings from an API's method request data, including other data stored in [`context`](api-gateway-mapping-template-reference.md#context-variable-reference), [`stage`](api-gateway-mapping-template-reference.md#stagevariables-template-reference), or [`util`](api-gateway-mapping-template-reference.md#util-template-reference) variables, to the corresponding integration request parameters and from an integration response data, including the other data, to the method response parameters\.
-The method request data includes request parameters \(path, query string, headers\) and the body The integration response data includes response parameters \(headers\) and the body\.
+The method request data includes request parameters \(path, query string, headers\) and the body\.
+The integration response data includes response parameters \(headers\) and the body\.
 For more information about using the stage variables, see [Amazon API Gateway Stage Variables Reference](aws-api-gateway-stage-variables-reference.md)\.

 **Topics**
 + [Map Method Request Data to Integration Request Parameters](#mapping-request-parameters)